-Enzymes may possess respiratory sensitisation potential regardless of the type of catalytic activity.
-Therefore, it is recommended classifying all enzymes as Respiratory Sensitiser Category 1 (H334): May cause allergy or asthma symptoms or breathing difficulties if inhaled in accordance with the CLP Regulation.
-Enzyme containing mixtures must bear labels with hazard classification so that workers are aware of the warnings.
-If an enzyme protein is above a certain level ( $\geq 0,1\%$ ), a label should clearly indicate that the mixture contains enzymes as respiratory sensitiser(s).
-Additional pictogram and hazard/ precautionary statement is needed at higher concentration ( $\geq 1\%$ ).
+Enzyme products must bear labels with hazard classification so that workers are aware of sufficient warnings.
+If an enzyme protein is above certain level (≥0,1%), a label clearly indicates that it contains enzymes as respiratory sensitiser(s) and additional pictogram and hazard/ precautionary statement at higher concentration (≥1%), of which criteria are set in CLP Regulation.